 You may think it doesn’t make sense to share product pins from other sellers, but as long as they are not a direct competitor then it will help your Etsy sales.

 People are more likely to follow your boards if they see a lot of beautiful images in their feed and it can add to your profile.
 If you are selling a type of jewelry like necklaces, you can include pins from other sellers that have earrings, bracelets, or other similar style necklaces that aren’t direct competitors.
 This gives buyers a wider range of products to look at and more reasons to come to your profile.

 Tips for pinning on Pinterest for your Etsy shop

-Here are some other extra tips for ensuring you have success promoting your Etsy products on Pinterest!
+Here are some other extra tips for ensuring you have success in promoting your Etsy shop on Pinterest!

 - Spend time on the photography of your products.
-You want the pictures that you are sharing of your products on Pitnerest to be high-quality, otherwise they may not be click-worthy for buyers.
+You want the pictures that you are sharing of your products on Pinterest to be high-quality, otherwise, they may not be click-worthy for buyers.